What we have done so far:

 Funding for the building, materials, and staff for about 20 students to attend high school.

 Funding for a full-time nurse and small medical clinic

 Funded the installation of piped water!
 (Just the 2nd instance in the village)

 Check out the current status of the build

-These and other students travel 4 hours round trip for High School today.
-They are the Stars that will get to attend the school first, so much closer to their homes - for many, that's the Star of Hope Children's Centre.
+These and other students use to travel 4 hours round trip for High School.
+They are the Stars that got to attend the school first, so much closer to their homes - for many, that's the Star of Hope Children's Centre.

 Why support a high school & vocational

 training program for the Star of Hope graduates?